-All Texas Health and Human Services Commission (HHSC) sponsored cost report training will be offered via webinar.
-Each webinar will include both the general and program-specific content for a program.
+All HHSC-sponsored cost report training will be offered via webinar.
+Each webinar will include how to enter a report into the State of Texas Automated Information Reporting System (STAIRS).

 Upon completion of the appropriate webinar, preparers will be given the appropriate credit to be qualified to submit a cost report.
-Attendees of a Cost Report Training webinar will not receive a certificate as HHSC Provider Finance Department will track training attendance internally.
+Attendees of a Cost Report Training webinar will not receive a certificate as HHSC PFD will track training attendance internally.
 Additionally, there will be NO Continuing Education Units (CEUs) or Continuing Professional Education (CPEs) credits for completing a cost report training webinar.

-In order to be able to submit a 2021 Cost Report a preparer must attend the 2021 Cost Report Training Webinar.
+To be able to submit a 2022 Cost Report a preparer must attend the 2021 or 2022 Cost Report Training Webinar.
 Preparers without the proper training credit will not be able to access the STAIRS data entry application.